Can Alcohol Delivery Be Left at the Door in NSW?

 The NSW rules are designed to reduce supply to minors or intoxicated people and to keep alcohol delivery inside a real, accountable handover process.
 That is why the official guidance ties together authorised recipients, ID requirements, refusal records, staff training, and prohibited unattended delivery instead of treating each as a separate little admin box.

+It may not feel glamorous.
+It may not feel especially fun.
 It is still the part that keeps the service legitimate.

 What customers should actually do instead